First things first: What is the Cures Act?

 - Improving Patient Safety: The Final Rule aims for a thoughtful balance between patient and clinician needs.
 For example, it encourages transparency around patient safety issues

-How ADS is meeting the requirements of the 21st Century Cures Act
+How ADS has met the requirements of the 21st Century Cures Act

 - Our patient-mediated exchange - the Medics Me app - is designed to meet the specific requirements of the CA, which means you’ll comply by using the MedicsCloud EHR and with your patients using the Medics Me app.